theokbokki/figma-plugin-svelte/README.md

 To use the plugin in figma, open the app and register a new plugin using the option "import plugin from manifest".

-Once this is done, you should be able to use the plugin by doing: right clik a figma file -> plugins -> development -> your-plugin
+Once this is done, you should be able to use the plugin by doing:
+right clik in a figma file > plugins > development > your-plugin